bilgino/angularforddd/README.md

 other components, we must keep track of changes to prevent stale data and keep the UI in sync.
 RxJS gives us many great tools and operators to implement the "projection phase" between the read and write side.

-**» Why CQRS in the frontend?**<br/>
+**» CQRS in the frontend?**<br/>

-With traditional CRUD-based web applications conform to the REST architectural style and the single data model approach, we may fall into the situation where we have to stitch together several resources to build a rich view model.
+With traditional CRUD-based web applications conform to the REST architectural style and the single data model approach, we may fall into the situation where we have to stitch together several resources to build a rich (view) model.
 Even in the case of RPC-like Web APIs, it's likely that we will encounter problems of this kind.
-Developers often use controller methods to elaborate view models.
+Developers often use controller methods to elaborate (view) models.
 Which in the end leads to monolithic controllers:

 ![](src/assets/images/Up_Down_Flow.png)

-The domain model focuses on invariants and business rules rather than presentation needs.
+The domain model focuses on business logic rather than presentation needs.
 Introducing a view model provider services to manage complicated page flows and user interfaces allows us to query the appropriate view model for different UI scenarios.
 The view model provider service is a perfect fit to pre-compute filtering and sorting logic (https://angular.io/guide/styleguide#style-04-13).
 That is, the CQRS pattern supports us in avoiding over-bloated all-in-one models.